ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

   }

 .. note::
   I overloaded the implicit conversion operator to get different types.
 So the ``auto`` keyword will not work here.
-And, use the correct types, cucumber-cpp checks at runtime if it can convert a value to each specific type.
+And, using the correct types, cucumber-cpp checks at runtime if it can convert a value to each specific type.

 Currently supported: ``{byte}`` , ``{short}``,  ``{int}`` , ``{long}``, ``{float}`` , ``{double}`` and ``{string}``.

 Scenario Context ``cuke::context``
 ----------------------------------

-Use ``cuke::context`` in order to store objects for the duration of a Scenario.
-Each type can be inserted once to the ``cuke::context`` and lives as long as the Scenario runs.
-At the end of each Scenario the ``cuke::context`` destroys all objects.
+Use ``cuke::context`` to store objects for the duration of a scenario.
+Each type can be added to ``cuke::context`` once and lives as long as the scenario runs.
+At the end of each scenario, the ``cuke::context`` destroys all objects.

 ``cuke::context`` can be called with or without arguments.
-If arguments are passed, it forwards the arguments to the objects constructor.
-If now arguments are given, the default constructor is called.
+If arguments are passed, they are passed to the constructor of the object.
+If arguments are given, the default constructor is called.
 Both calls return a reference to the given object:

 .. code-block:: cpp